 Abuse in RTCs is rarely a single event; it is often a pattern that spans weeks, months, or even years.
 Confirmed allegations include:

 - Sexual abuse—staff or residents coercing, assaulting, or trafficking youth residing in the treatment centers.
+Vulnerable minors are frequently targeted for sexual abuse due to a lack of supervision, and many lawsuits involve children who were sexually abused while in custody.

 - Emotional and psychological abuse—isolation, verbal humiliation, hate speech, threats of violence, or forcing minors to perform degrading tasks.
+Psychological harm and mental health problems such as PTSD and depression are common outcomes of such abuse.

 - Neglect & medical malpractice—withholding prescribed medications, ignoring suicidal ideation, or delaying emergency care, contributing to deaths, such as a Utah teen denied treatment for a respiratory crisis.
+Neglect and medical malpractice claims often arise from denying medical care or failing to manage severe conditions.

 Because many facilities are located in rural areas and shielded by privacy laws, incidents often go unreported until whistle-blowers, journalists, or attorneys intervene.